← All workflows

 • NRCS Soil Survey Data

-Web Soil Survey reports or soil boring logs characterizing site soil types and hydrologic soil groups
+Web Soil Survey reports detailing soil types and hydrologic soil groups for the project area

 .pdf, .xlsx